speveril/cozy-examples/readme.md

 Enjoy!

 **Note that the Cozy Engine and its example games are effectively in a pre-alpha state right now.
-They may or may as well as we'd like.**
+They may not work as well as we'd like.**